JetBrains/kotlin-web-site/docs/topics/set-operations.md

 //sampleStart
     val list1 = listOf(1, 1, 2 ,3, 5, 8, -1)
     val list2 = listOf(1, 1, 2, 2 ,3, 5)
-    println(list1 intersect list2) // result on two lists is a Set: println(list1 union list2)     // equal elements are merged into one
+    println(list1 intersect list2) // result on two lists is a Set println(list1 union list2)     // equal elements are merged into one
 //sampleEnd
 }